Good employee survey questions: the Do's

 3. Guarantees anonymity

 Guaranteeing anonymity is key to getting a high response rate.
 Your aim as an organisation is to find out what is really happening on the work floor and to not get socially acceptable answers.
-Anonymity is therefore very important.
+Anonymity is therefore very important in order to get a good employee survey result.
 When carrying out a digital survey, use a secure server.
 If you've chosen for paper questionnaires we recommend you set up a freepost address to which the questionnaires can be sent.
 Also, make sure you make it absolutely clear that the survey is really anonymous to convince people to take part.
 This is the reason why many organisations use an outside agency.

 1. Draw up a questionnaire yourself